 This means that other considerations such as the quality of the product, the effect on the customers or their communities, the effect on the ecosystem, the effect on the environment, the societies affected by the product, the employment scene in the country of origins of its employees, or other ethical aspects, are ignored if they don’t directly affect sign-ups or churns.

-Unicorns are then focusing on unsustainable growth.
+The unicorn mindset focuses on unsustainable growth.
 We look for sustainable profit.
 Something that allows us to grow and work on this project that we love.

 Unicorns focus on quantity over quality